A belated happy birthday to Peter Post, who was born on November 12, 1933, and died on January 14, 2011.

 The Dutch rider is best remembered for winning the 1964 Paris-Roubaix Classic ahead of Belgians Benoni Beheyt and Yvo Molenaers.

-Post was also an accomplished track rider as well, especially in the Six-Day racing events.
+Post was also an accomplished track racer as well, especially in the Six-Day racing events.

 Indeed, having won 65 out of the 155 races he entered, Post earned himself the nickname “De Keizer van de Zesdaagse”, or “The Emperor of the Six Days”.